 There are a few things that you need to keep in mind when beginning a podcast.
 Firstly, podcasts can be as varied as the people creating them; they can range from history, pop-culture, neuroscience, etc.

 Once the goals have been set, it is time to personalize the podcast by picking a podcast theme and naming the podcast.
 The theme of a podcast can be as broad or as focused as you want it to be, depending on your company’s area of specialty.
-The only important thing is that it needs to be something that they are passionate about and excited to research and regularly discuss.
+The only important thing is that it needs to be something that you are passionate about and excited to enough to research and discuss regularly.

 Naming the podcast is equally important because it needs to be catchy and something that will catch potential subscribers’ attention.
 A word of advice from prominent podcasters is not to stuff the title with keywords because it needs to be easily found.